 Version №: 1.0 (March 2026)

-The development of RST Resolut began in 2022, guided by a desire to revisit the original work with both care and curiosity.
-High-definition scans provided by Tipoteca Italiana made it possible to study the original forms with precision.
-These materials allowed for close observation of the letterforms, revealing subtle decisions embedded in the design: the proportions between vertical and horizontal strokes, the balance between geometric construction and optical correction, and the way the stencil bridges influence the overall rhythm of the alphabet.
+The development of RST Resolut began a year later, guided by a desire to revisit the original work with both care and curiosity.
+High-definition scans provided by Gabriele Fumero at Archivio Tipografico made it possible to study the original forms with precision.
+These materials allowed for close observation of the letterforms, revealing subtle decisions embedded in the design: the proportions between vertical and horizontal strokes, inclination, the balance between geometric construction and optical correction, and the way the stencil bridges influence the overall rhythm of the alphabet.
 Working from these archival references ensured that the revival remained grounded in the authentic shapes, proportions, and character of Brünnel’s design.
-At the same time, the process inevitably involved interpretation.
-Historical specimens rarely provide a complete typographic system.
-Many letters appear only in limited contexts, spacing information must often be inferred, and the transition from metal type to digital format introduces possibilities that did not exist in the original medium.
 Several typefaces have drawn inspiration from the original Resolut over the decades, each interpreting its bold stencil structure in different ways.
 This project, however, approaches the design from a more personal perspective.
 The intention was not simply to reconstruct a historical artifact, but to explore what the typeface could become if its underlying logic were extended into a broader typographic system.

+The process inevitably involved interpretation.
+Historical specimens rarely provide a complete typographic system.
+Many letters appear only in limited contexts, spacing information must often be inferred, and the transition from metal type to digital format introduces possibilities that did not exist in the original medium.

 Reinterpretation